openpolitics/manifesto/manifesto/transport.md

 ## Railways

-Automate the national rail system in order to increase throughput of the existing system and enhance safety.
+Automate the national rail system (including London Underground) in order to increase throughput of the existing system and enhance safety.
 The automation plan should be created with rail unions to keep redundancies to a minimum throughout the process and avoid industrial action.